 Medicines or fluids may be given through an intravenous (I.V.) tube inserted into a vein.
-The I.V. is most often placed in the back of the hand, on the forearm, or on the inside of the elbow.
+The I.V. is most often placed in the back of your child's hand, on the forearm, or on the inside of the elbow.

-When the I.V. is in place, medicines or fluids can go quickly into the bloodstream and into the rest of the body.
-The I.V. can also be used to take blood for testing.
+When the I.V. is in place, medicines or fluids can go quickly into your child's bloodstream and into the rest of the body.

-If you had an I.V. while you were in the hospital, the area where it went into your body may be tender for a while.
+If your child had an I.V. in the hospital, the area where it was placed may be tender or have a small bruise for a while.

 Call your doctor now or seek immediate medical care if: